seoexperiments/frontend-package/README.md

 ```

 ### Usage
 Pull the package into the area of your codebase that has the logic you want to test.
+There are two ways of accessing your cohort:
+- getCohort: (async) Make a request to SEO Experiment servers and get the cohort
+- getCohortSync: (sync) Calculate the cohort locally

+**Example: getCohort (async)**
 The following example is a noindex experiment.
 The SEO Experiment will change the output of the function shouldPageBeNoindexed, as we want to noindex pages based upon the experiment cohort.
 ```js
 import SEOExperiment from '@seoexperiments/frontend-package'